Mitm Attacks And Why Its Time To Start Thinking About Decentralized Pki

 Why the current PKI is not enough

 The above scheme looks unbreakable, but it’s in fact vulnerable!
 The problem is that it relies on trust of a certificate authority.
 Many attack incidents have successfully exploited the type of vulnerability.
-For instance, in 2017 an incident occured when attackers took control of Brazilian banks DNS server and tricked a certificate authority into issuing a valid certificate to them.
+For instance, in 2017 an incident occurred when attackers took control of Brazilian banks DNS server and tricked a certificate authority into issuing a valid certificate to them.

 The centralized trust model employed in the current PKI is the fundamental problem that needs to be solved.
 To minimize the trust of centralized parties, we need to change our mindset from a centralized model to a decentralized model.
 This is when blockchain comes into play.